Gran Luchito is very proud of its authentic Mexican flavour.

 Just like tortillas, salsas are eaten with just about every meal in Mexico.
 Street stalls will always offer a range of delicious choices with staples including green salsa, made with tomatillos; red salsa, made with fresh tomatoes; Pico de gallo (rooster’s beak) made with fresh tomato, chilli & coriander; and, of course, guacamole made with lovely ripe avocados.
 Salsa in Mexico is typically quite spicy and who can blame them as they have some many wonderful chilli peppers to choose from.

-At there most brilliantly basic, tacos will come as a few folded corn tortillas filled with beef, lamb or pork pieces, a selection of salsas and some fresh lime pieces.
+At their most brilliantly basic, tacos will come as a few folded corn tortillas filled with beef, lamb or pork pieces, a selection of salsas and some fresh lime pieces.
 However, there are many variations on this and you could find yourself eating something a little more interesting such as tacos de Cabeza (head) or tacos al pastor, where the meat is carved from a doner kebab-style stand called a trompo.

 Vegetable and vegan tacos are also widely available.
 Think peppers & chillies mixed with cheese, cream and sweetcorn (rajas con queso) or cactus (nopales) and refried beans (frijoles).
 Some of the more authentic Mexican tacos include, tacos de cabeza (cooked meat from the cow’s head), tacos de sesos (brains), tacos de camarones (shrimp), tacos de lengua (beef tongue), tacos de pescado (grilled or fried fish), tacos dorados/flautas (rolled up tortillas filled with shredded meat and deep-fried until crispy).
 They’ll usually be served with all sorts of salsas and extras.

-You’ll also see tacos durados (also called flautas as they look like flutes) which are filled corn tortillas (often with chicken) and then deep fried to make them hard and crispy.
+You’ll also see tacos durados (also called flautas as they look like flutes) which are filled corn tortillas (often with chicken) and then deep-fried to make them hard and crispy.

 Often found being sold by street vendors, this simple and authentic Mexican food is delicious.
 Typically a corn tortilla is heated up and filled with cheese, salsa and fillings such as chicken or nopales (cactus).
 Our favourite has to be chicken quesadillas.